Compressed Gas Cylinders

 - Keep oxygen cylinders a minimum of twenty feet from flammable gas cylinders or combustible materials; if this cannot be done, separation by a noncombustible barrier at least five feet high with a fire rating of at least one-half hour is required

-- Keep valve protection caps in place when the cylinder is not in use
+- Keep valve protection caps in place when the cylinder is not in use, during transit or in storage

 - Mark empty cylinders EMPTY or MT